rickosborne/cascades/md/16-2-6-after-weather.md

 "I was just thinking the same thing," I told her.

 High Desert Air may be a bargain basement airline, but they try to do right by us.
+It was one of the upsides to working for an airline owned and run by pilots and not suits.
 Even on flights without meal service there is always something provided for the flight attendants.

 Sandwiches were common, though we might get an upgrade if the catering service at the departure airport was that infrequent combination of both good and cheap.
 Some of us will pack a lunch in case the offerings aren't great, but most of us will eat almost anything that isn't junk food.
 I think I mentioned that flight attendants and free food go hand-in-hand, right?

 The selection tonight was a turkey sandwich, a turkey sandwich, or if I wanted to go wild, a turkey sandwich.
 As Thanksgiving was just over two weeks ago I shouldn't be surprised.
-It's a safe assumption that any flights I pick up between now and New Years will probably have the exact same options.
+It's a safe assumption that any lines I pick up between now and New Years will probably have the exact same options.

 I'm not complaining.
 A free, decent sandwich is a free, decent sandwich.